 Videos are the Ultimate Visual

 Videos are the most engaging content format.
-They are 1200 percent more shareable than text and images combined.
-So embedding a video to your blog posts can skyrocket both engagement and the time visitors spend on the page.
+They are 1200% more shareable than text and images combined.
+Embedding a video to your blog posts can skyrocket both engagement and the time visitors spend on the page.